Menu

 CSR Navigation

-Links with sol-link attribute are handled as CSR:
+Links with data-sol-link attribute are handled as CSR.
+Use the sol_link helper:

 Click behavior: